chenj30/gameAI/Homework4/README.txt

 the obstacle with reference to the anchor point.
 PathFollow.cs: this is simply the path definition and following mechanism for the anchor point blackbird.cs: just controls the blackbird

+Scalable Formation(Johnny)

+The formation forms but the collision detection is not quite there.
+For the obstacle avoidance, I tried to use ray casting but it didn't work as expected.
+The heuristics for the agents to go through the tunnel was to use the ray casting and avoid the walls.